Tyrian-Misfits/website/content/docs/wvw/builds/engineer.md

 * Inventions: Soothing Detonation - Heal allies when using tool belt skills
 * Inventions: Medical Dispersion Field - Shared self heal

+### Revive

+Tool Belt F5: Function Gyro (Lightning Field) is used to revive allies or finish enemies.
+It's a targeted skill, so you can drop it without leaving tag, or you can use it in conjunction with manual reviving to speed the process.
+It can also be finished with varying results based on finisher (see [the Combo page on the wiki](https://wiki.guildwars2.com/wiki/Combo) for more information).